-The Yellow Vest protests against a gas tax and the French President Emmanuel Macron continue into 2019.
+The Yellow Vest protests against a gas tax and French President Emmanuel Macron continue in 2019.

 Here’s what travelers need to know about visiting Paris and other parts of France right now.

-In previous weeks, the U.S. Embassy warned people to avoid the main routes and gathering points in Paris for the Saturday protests, which include the Champs-Elysées, as well as other major landmarks including the Place de la Concorde, Place de la Madeleine, Place de la Bastille, Place de la République, Assemblée National, and the Champs de Mars near the Eiffel Tower.
+The U.S. Embassy previously warned people to avoid the main routes and gathering points in Paris during the protests, as well as major landmarks, including the Place de la Concorde, Place de la Madeleine, Place de la Bastille, Place de la République, Assemblée National, and the Champs de Mars near the Eiffel Tower.

-According to Tramuta, the areas that haven't been affected during other Saturday protests in Paris include most of Saint-Germain des Pres, the 13th, 14th, and 15th arrondissements, as well as the Belleville/Buttes Chaumont neighborhood.
-However, she says many businesses in those areas also chose to close and board up their windows just in case.
+The demonstrations may cause traffic and impact transportation in and around Paris, including significant delays in travel between downtown and the major airports, Charles de Gaulle Roissy and Orly.
+According to Tramuta, the areas that haven’t been affected during Saturday protests in Paris include most of Saint-Germain des Pres, the 13th, 14th, and 15th arrondissements, as well as the Belleville/Buttes Chaumont neighborhood.
+However, she says many businesses in those areas choose to close and board up their windows just in case.

 The U.S. State Department recommends anyone traveling in or near the protests in Paris or other parts of France to use their common sense and “be aware of your surroundings,” “keep a low profile and avoid crowds,” and “avoid as much as possible the areas of the demonstrations,” which are typically announced the day before they happen.

 If you happen to find yourself in the area of a protest turned violent, they recommend sheltering in place and closing the windows to avoid any smoke or tear gas.
 If you’re traveling by car, do not park your vehicle near the demonstration areas since protesters have set cars on fire during the riots.
 If possible, consider relocating to another area before the protests begin if a march is scheduled near where you are staying.